Larry K. Monteith

-Larry King Monteith (born 17 August 1933) is a North Carolina electrical engineer and academic leader.
+Larry King Monteith (August 17, 1933 – November 2, 2023) was an American electrical engineer and academic leader in North Carolina.
 He retired from North Carolina State University following a distinguished career of leadership positions, culminating with service as the university's eleventh chancellor from 1989 to 1998.

 In 1960, Monteith graduated from North Carolina State University with a B.S. in electrical engineering.
 He later earned a M.S. and Ph.D. from Duke University, also in electrical engineering.